Last Updated on

-Fibre enriched foods are important during pregnancy, as they help prevent the feeling of constipation which occurs due to the excess weight and excess hormone secretion during the third trimester.
-Leafy vegetables contain more than enough fibre, along with other minerals like iron, potassium and calcium to boot, too.
-They are a great addition to the 8th-month pregnancy Indian diet of the mother.
+Fibre-enriched foods are important during pregnancy, as they help prevent the feeling of constipation that occurs due to excess weight and excess hormone secretion during the third trimester.
+Leafy vegetables contain more than enough fibre, along with other minerals like iron, potassium, and calcium.
+They are a great addition to the 8th-month pregnancy Indian diet of an expecting mother.

 6. Peanut Butter

-Fat is also a necessity for the body during the final trimester, although many people seem to assume otherwise.
-While high fats are strictly off-limits, vital fatty acids still remain an important addition to the diet of the pregnant mother.
-Omega-3 is an example of a vital fatty acid, and this contributes greatly to the development of the brain of the foetus.
-Other sources, like peanut butter, include eggs and fish.
+Fat is a necessity for the body during the final trimester, though many people seem to assume otherwise.
+While foods high in fats are strictly off-limits, vital fatty acids still remain an important part of the diet of a pregnant woman.
+Omega-3 is an example of a vital fatty acid that contributes greatly to the development of the brain of the foetus.
+Other sources of good fats like peanut butter are eggs and fish.

-Apart from having large amounts of fibre, orange also contains a large amount of vitamin C, which is an essential nutrient for the body.
-Vitamin C is important as it is used to soak up the iron intake, so a deficiency can result in anaemia and fatigue in the mother.
-Other sources of vitamin C include tomatoes, lemons and cabbages.
+Apart from having large amounts of fibre, orange also contains a large amount of Vitamin C, which is an essential nutrient for the body.
+Vitamin C is important, as helps in absorption of iron.
+Other sources of Vitamin C include tomatoes, lemons, and cabbages.

-Here are foods that can cause harm to either you or the foetus:
+Here are some foods that can cause harm to either you or the foetus:

-In many Indian households, unpasteurized milk directly from the cow or sheep is the norm.
+In many Indian households, drinking unpasteurised milk is the norm.
 This has to be strictly avoided during the third trimester of pregnancy, as the milk is not processed enough to be deemed safe for consumption.
-Goat milk should be avoided anyway, as it contains a harmful element called toxoplasmosis.
+Goat milk should be avoided, anyway, as if consumed unpasteurised, it may cause a fatal condition called toxoplasmosis.

-Caffeinated items are a strict no-no in the last stages of pregnancy, as it has a tendency to make the drinker constipated after consumption.
-You can instead opt to consume large amounts of water, which is a necessity even during normal times.
-Coffee is one of the third-trimester foods to avoid, for any expectant mother.
+Caffeinated items are a strict no-no in the last stages of pregnancy, as they can cause constipation and gastric problems.
+You can, instead, opt to consume large amounts of water, which is a necessity, even during normal times.
+Coffee is one of the third-trimester foods to avoid for any expectant mother.

 3. Alcohol and Tobacco

 This goes without saying, but alcohol and tobacco must be avoided at any stage of the pregnancy, especially in the third trimester.
-They can cause complications at the time of delivery, and also have an impeding effect on the growth of the fetus inside the mother.
+They can cause complications at the time of delivery and also have an impeding effect on the development of the fetus.

 4. Fried Foods

-Oil-fried food items are another category that you should avoid during your third trimester of pregnancy, as they add little to your diet in terms of nutritional value.
-Fried foods can also cause gastrointestinal problems, including improper digestion and heartburn, which can be extremely uncomfortable when you are carrying a child with you.
+Fried food items should be avoided during your third trimester of pregnancy, as they add little to your diet in terms of nutritional value.
+Fried foods can also cause gastrointestinal problems, including improper digestion and heartburn, which can be extremely uncomfortable when you are carrying a child.

 These type of fish items must be avoided during pregnancy, as they have high levels of a detrimental substance called methylmercury.
 Methylmercury can cause complications in the development of the nervous system of the fetus, so choose fish that have the required nutritional value and are not too fatty for consumption.